World Environment Day: Reiterate pledge to preserve biodiversity, says PM Modi

 During lockdown in the last few weeks the pace of life may have slowed down a bit but it has also given us an opportunity to introspect upon the rich diversity of nature or biodiversity around us," he had said.

 Much of the avian fauna had sort of disappeared due to sound and air pollution, and now after years people can once again listen to their melodic chirping in their homes, Modi had said.
 He had also pitched for saving rainwater, saying the traditional conservation methods are in the form of very simple remedies, and employing these "we can tap the water".

-He also urged people to plant trees and make resolutions so that a daily relationship with nature can be forged.
+The PM also urged people to plant trees and make resolutions so that a daily relationship with nature can be forged.
 Temperature is on the rise, so do not forget to "facilitate water for the birds," he said.